-As one of Military Times "Best for Vets" Community Colleges of New Jersey, and designated as a Center of Excellence for Veteran Student Success by the U.S. Department of Education,

-OCC's Veterans Services provides an enhanced experience for our military service members, veterans, and their families with a dedicated Veteran and Military Resource Center (VMRC).
+As one of Military Times' "Best for Vets" Community Colleges of New Jersey, and designated as a Center of Excellence for Veteran Student Success by the U.S. Department of Education, OCC's Veterans Services provides an enhanced experience for our military service members, veterans, and their families with a dedicated Veteran and Military Resource Center (VMRC).

-The VMRC houses a study lounge, social and gaming lounge, and tutoring services with a private computer lab.
-Military-connected students are encouraged to participate in the many educational, social, and recreational activities offered through the Veteran and Military Resource Center.
+The VMRC houses a study lounge, social and gaming lounge with snacks and drinks, and tutoring services with a private computer lab.
+Partners from the VA and Ocean County Veteran Service Bureau are available on site; please contact the Center for further information.
+Military-connected students are encouraged to participate in the many educational, social, and recreational activities offered through the Center.

 The College also offers exclusive academic advising sessions that prioritize personal growth through one-on-one academic/transfer planning in the Advising Center, as well as financial aid counseling for VA Education Chapter benefit literacy in the Financial Aid office.
-Ocean County College also identifies military liaisons across 13 departments, the first Military Connected Student Support Committee in New Jersey.
-No question or concern will go unanswered.